Close Combat Clasp: Eligibility

-Close combat actions were counted from 1 December 1942, with earlier long service on the Eastern Front counting towards the award, with 15 continuous months counting as 15 combat days; 12 months as 10 days; and 8 months as 5 days.
+Close combat actions were counted from 1 December 1942, with earlier long service on the Eastern Front counting towards the award: 15 continuous months counted as 15 combat days, 12 months as 10 days, and 8 months as 5 days.

-For those who had received disabling wounds, there was discretion to make the award after 10, 20 and 40 actions.
+For those who had received disabling wounds, there was discretion to make the award after 10, 20, and 40 actions.

-As the war continued, a number of amendments were made to the award criteria:
+As the war continued, several amendments were made to the award criteria: